freespace/nand2tetris/README.md

 apio sim -t <testbench.v>
 ```

 which will run the specified testbench file.
-This allows us to have 1 testbench
+This allows us to have more than 1
-per module per project.
+testbench per module per project.